EOSIO/chainbase/README.md

 /**
-    This simple program will open database_dir and add two new books every time it is run and then print out all of the books in the database.
+    This simple program will open database_dir and add two new books every time it runs and then print out all of the books in the database.
  */
 int main( int argc, char** argv ) {
    chainbase::database db;